kkgm13/ptso-twitch/readme.md

 ❗Recommended OBS Browser Dimension Sizes❗
 - Width: 800
 - Height: 350

+#### PTSO Admin controls
+Head over to ptso-twitch/admin on your browser

 ### Notes 📝
 1) Please ensure to clear OBS Browser cache **before and after** stream for safety, especially with working with Admin Section